drolx/frequency/README.md

-# UHF RFID IOT / SERVER DAEMON
+# Proton Frequency

-This is a UHF RFID Reader application for linux / IOT devices.
+is a UHF RFID Reader application for linux / IOT devices.
 It is able to identify commercial EPC Gen2 and ISO RFID Tags, and extract their card/reader details.

 ## Devices supported